-This review focuses on the roles and impacts of men and boys on sanitation and hygiene (S&H): how to engage them effectively, how to mobilise them as allies in the transformation of S&H outcomes, and the problems they contribute to and experience.
+There is a need to focus specifically on the roles and impacts of men and boys on sanitation and hygiene (S&H).
+This edition of Frontiers of Sanitation looks at how to engage them effectively, how to mobilise them as allies in the transformation of S&H outcomes, and the problems they contribute to and experience.

 Yet current efforts to improve S&H and change social norms may not always engage men and boys effectively.
-This issue of Frontiers of CLTS builds on the learning from a desk study that explored examples of men’s and boys’ behaviours and gender roles in S&H. Of particular interest is the extent to which engaging men and boys in S&H processes is leading to sustainable and transformative change in households and communities and reducing gender inequality.
+This resource builds on the learning from a desk study that explored examples of men’s and boys’ behaviours and gender roles in S&H. Of particular interest is the extent to which engaging men and boys in S&H processes is leading to sustainable and transformative change in households and communities and reducing gender inequality.